 Developed by @thespite and @mrdoob.
 It will first require you to put on your address before proceeding.
 Once entered, you’ll see a beautiful 3D scene that has holiday greetings on it where you can move a long using your mouse to view the whole 3D models.

 Nouvelle Vague offers a poetic and interactive real-time 3D WebGL experience based on Twitter.
-In a minimalist and strange world, Tweets are being carried out with different flying objects from borders of the scene to the center.
+In a minimalist and strange world.
+Tweets are being carried out with different flying objects from borders of the scene to the center.

-With this WebGL, you can choose to view 3D looks of Bugatti Veyron, Lamborghini Gallardo, Ferrari F50 and Chevrolet Camaro in your browser.
+With this WebGL, you can choose to view the 3D looks of Bugatti Veyron, Lamborghini Gallardo, Ferrari F50 and Chevrolet Camaro in your browser.
 Pick your ride and enjoy the view.
 Guess what, you can even choose their colors.

 Collectibles Painter is a WebGL-based collectible figure designer that allows you to create your own personal toy collectible with paint, decals, and materials.
 You can then share your favorite creation with your friends.
-Choose from 10 different skin tones, faces, hair styles and the likes.
+Choose from 10 different skin tones, faces, hair styles and the like.
 Graphic effects include:

 - Environment-based lighting

 Developed by Brandon Jones, it is an impressive WebGL game demo complete with music.
 You can play it by using your keyboard and mouse.